 There are a lot of design guides that structural engineers use that are available on the world wide web.

 We stay up to date with suppliers and materials by checking their websites.
-If you’re a structural engineer, an undergraduate structural engineer looking for design resources, a builder, a building designer or a homeowner, you might find something useful here.
+If you’re a structural engineer, an undergraduate structural engineer, a builder, a building designer or a homeowner, you might find something useful here.

 AutoCAD is pretty much THE drafting standard for construction drafting.
 The subscription based sales model means that not only is it now cheaper to get yourself started on this drafting platform, but the free trial means it is actually free to grab a copy and start getting used to this drafting heavyweight.